 There is one more well-known player in the market.
 Actually, one of the oldest.
-IBM provides its Watson Conversation tool, IBM Watson, that also works as a good fit for bot creation.
+IBM provides its Watson Assistant tool, IBM Watson, that also works as a good fit for bot creation.

 As other NLP tools, it provides you with a web interface for defining Intents and Entities.
 You can import and export Intents as well as define what type of phrases user says when he or she is talking about a specific Intent.
 Defining your Entities, you can list all values and determine the synonyms relevant for a specific value.

 Furthermore, you can play with Watson’s Dialog interface to build a tree of conversation flow.
 To start, you will need to create a dialog branch for each Intent and then set a condition based on the Entities in the input.

 Of course, you are able to test your model to improve it before publishing your bot or app.
 The drawback is the lack of prebuilt Entities that you could import to your project.

 Update: IBM has recently added a plethora of prebuilt intents that focus on customer care, industry and other common chatbot controls.
 Users can add these intents to their virtual assistants, modify them, or add their own utterances.